4lch4/koa-router-printer/README.md

+> [!IMPORTANT]
+> This repo has been archived as I've switched to [Elysia][0] for my preferred API framework.
+>
+> Feel free to fork and modify this repo to suit your needs.

 # @4lch4/koa-router-printer

 This repo is a lightweight utility for Koa.js applications that utilize @koa/router.
 It outputs a two-column table containing the registered path(s) and method(s).